Table of Contents

 - Great to pair with a manual press juicer

-- Some maintenance is needed – you need to lubricate the stainless steel shaft after every use
+- You need to lubricate the stainless steel shaft after every use

-- Make have a tough time juicing leafy greens
+- Will have a tough time juicing leafy greens

 These are the cheapest citrus juicers but making a cup of orange juice can be messy.

-The second type is similar to the first but it utilizes a motor that makes life a lot easier in terms of not having to manually push down on the reamer to extract juice, it is also a lot less messy.
+The second type is similar to the first, but it utilizes a motor that makes life a lot easier in terms of not having to push down on the reamer to extract juice, it is also a lot less messy.

-The third type called a press manual citrus juicer that is mainly used for small citrus fruits like lemon or lime.
-It looks like this…
+The third type called a press manual citrus juicer that is great for small citrus fruits like lemon or lime.
+It looks like this.

-Obviously the disadvantage of this is it’ll take longer to extract juice and your arm will get a good workout.
+The disadvantage of this is it’ll take longer to extract juice, and your arm will get a good workout.
 Electric versions use electricity and will not require manual cranking.